UnnoyEd/qa-portfolio/README.md

 ## Project Overview

-This repository contains manual test cases created for QA practice and portfolio purposes.
+This repository contains manual QA test documentation for a web application.
+It includes test cases and bug reports covering authentication and form validation features.

 The goal of this project is to demonstrate practical knowledge of:

 - Manual test case design
-- Boundary Value Analysis (BVA)
+- Boundary Value Analysis
 - Equivalence Partitioning
 - Positive and negative testing
 - UI and functional validation